sabegg2/deep-learning-challenge/ANALYSIS.md

 - Output node is 1 neuron as it was binary classifier model with only one output: was the funding application successful, yes or no?
 The output layer activation function was set to sigmoid as the model output is binary classification between 0 and 1.

-The model prediction gave an Accuracy: 0.7292.
+The model prediction gave an Accuracy: 0.7292 and Loss: 0.5591.

 (Note that other techniques were also tried for the base model, such as: increasing the hidden layers to 3 and setting the third hidden layer at 30 neurons; using the tanh activation, experimenting with different numbers of neurons in the hidden layers.
 But despite doing this all models came below the 75% accuracy threshold.)